 Capital increases are regularly offered to Group members of staff worldwide.
-In 2021 this programme concerned 9 countries in which Crédit Agricole CIB is established.
+In 2022, this programme covered 9 countries, including France, in which Crédit Agricole CIB is located.

 Since 2016 in France, a profit-sharing arrangement includes FReD, the Bank's CSR indicator, which reflects the shared commitment of staff and of the company to the success of its CSR policy.